-Welcome to the 2017-18 academic session in the Department of Physics!
+Welcome to the 2018-19 academic session of your Mathematics and Physics programme!

-This handbook provides a comprehensive overview of the undergraduate degree programmes offered by the Department of Physics.
-It contains the key information you will need as a student within the Department, so please familiarise yourself with its contents and save this URL in your favourites list, so that you can refer to it throughout the year.
+This handbook is designed to give a comprehensive overview of the undergraduate degree programmes offered by the Department of Physics.
+It contains the key information you will need as an undergraduate student within the Department, so please familiarise yourself with its contents and save this URL as one of your favourites, so that you can refer to it throughout the year.
 If you have any questions regarding procedural or other aspects of your course, do look in this handbook first; you may well find the information you need.
-If you cannot find the answer to your question in the handbook, please consult your tutor, your Director of Studies, the Undergraduate Programmes Administrator, or the Director of Teaching and Resources.
+If you cannot find the answer to your question in the handbook, please consult your tutor, your Director of Studies, the Undergraduate Programmes Administrator, or the Director of Teaching.